databrickslabs/dbx/dbx/templates/projects/python_basic/render/{{cookiecutter.project_name}}/README.md

 ## Preparing deployment file

 Next step would be to configure your deployment objects.
-To make this process easy and flexible, we're using JSON for configuration.
+To make this process easy and flexible, we're using YAML for configuration.

-By default, deployment configuration is stored in `conf/deployment.json`.
+By default, deployment configuration is stored in `conf/deployment.yml`.

 ## Deployment for Run Submit API